 Areas of Practice

-Certified occupational therapy assistants (COTA) work within occupational therapy practice areas.
+Certified occupational therapy assistants (COTAs) work within these occupational therapy practice areas.

 1. Children and Youth